MIST: Multiple Instance Spatial Transformer Network: MIST framework

 Formally, the training of the MIST architecture is summarized by:

 where $\taskpars,\detectorpars$ are the network trainable parameters.
 Unfortunately, the patch extractor $\extractor$ is non-differentiable, as it identifies the locations of the top-$K$ local maxima of a heatmap and then selects the corresponding patches from the input image.
 Differentiating this operation provides a gradient with respect to the input, but no gradient with respect to the heatmap.
-Although it is possible to smoothly relax the patch selection operation in the $K\!=\!1$ case~\cite{Yi16b} (i.e. $\mathrm{argmax}$), it is unclear how to generalize this approach to the case of \textit{multiple} distinct local maxima.
+Although it is possible to smoothly relax the patch selection operation in the $K{=}1$ case~\cite{Yi16b} (\ie, $\mathrm{argmax}$), it is unclear how this can be generalized to the case of \textit{multiple} distinct local maxima.
 It is thus impossible to train the patch selector parameters directly by backpropagation.
-We propose an alternative approach to training our model, via lifting.
+Here, we propose an alternative via lifting.

 \paragraph{Differentiable top-K via lifting.} The introduction of auxiliary variables to simplify the structure of an optimization problem has proven effective in a range of domains ranging from non-rigid registration~\cite{Taylor16}, to robust optimization~\cite{Zach18}.
 To simplify our training optimization, we start by decoupling the heatmap tensor from the optimization~\eq{misttrain} by introducing the corresponding auxiliary variables~$\heatmap$, as well as the patch location variables~$\parameters$ from the top-K extractor: